 (In Games 3,4,and 5, he scored 51 of his 81 points when down 15 or more)

-Even in this year’s Finals, James didn’t score hardly at all in the 4th quarter and was “gassed” despite extra rest in the regular season and 3 days rest between Finals games.
+In Lebron’s last finals(Not counting the COVID Finals) , James didn’t score hardly at all in the 4th quarter and was “gassed” despite extra rest in the regular season and 3 days rest between Finals games.

 If you need to score and momentum isn’t going your way, you don’t want LeBron James who will defer and hope for a teammate to make a shot.
 You want Jordan who will find a way to score even against a Defensive Player of the Year when it has to go in.